AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/appmeasurement-to-web-sdk.md

 * **Automatic link tracking**: The [`clickCollectionEnabled`](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/configure/clickcollectionenabled) configuration property is enabled by default.
 It automatically sets the correct link tracking variables to send data to Adobe Analytics.
 If you want to disable automatic link tracking, set this property to `false` within the [`configure`](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/configure/overview) command.

 * **Manual link tracking**: The Web SDK does not have separate commands between pageview and non-pageview calls.
-You must provide that distinction within the payload object.
+Provide that distinction within the payload object.

   ```js
   // If your current implementation has this line of code: